December 2019 – January 2020

 Hardly visited 10 years ago , there are now many hotels and restaurants in the small village on the island and petrol-operated golf cars pollute the pure island air a little.
 Nevertheless, the little town and the island has kept its charm.
 As usual in Yucatan I found some very good restaurants.
 Those who feel like it can have long walks along the coast or on sandbanks.

 Many pelicans live around and on the island

 The coastal waters are inhabited by Atlantic Horseshoe Crabs, whose eggs are an important food source for coastal birds.
 The photo shows a dead crab washed ashore.

 Island life on Holbox

-My last destination on my trip to Mexico was the island of Mujeres (women), which is located off the city of Cancun.
+The last destination on my trip to Mexico was the island Mujeres (women), which is located off the city of Cancun.

 Only the northern part of the 7 km long island has a several hundred meters long sandy beach.
 Therefore mass tourism is concentrated in this area.
 This is why I appreciated even more that I had booked a hotel in the quiet southern part, which also offered some high class restaurants.

 Nevertheless, also the south was not the perfect holiday paradise.
 One day, I could smell the nearby landfill and the neighbored properties of beautiful houses were covered with building rubble.